LeashQuiche/Data-Analysis-Project/README.md

 # Summer-2020-Data-Analysis-Project

-# Nearest Neighbor Classifier Script Description:
+# Nearest Neighbor Classifier Script Description: Use this to brush up on Python syntax (I reccomend Google).

 Process and graph a CSV file containing biomedical data that relates hemoglobin levels, glucose levels, and chronic kidney disease (CKD).
 Create n number of random test cases and determine whether the case is likely to have CKD depending on the classification of the nearest point.

 # Nearest Neighbor Classifier Function Descriptions:

 openCSVFile function takes in no arguments and parses/organizes data from a CSV file into a 2-D numpy array with the columns being: hemoglobin, glucose, classification and each row being a case.